HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/customize_webengine_image.md

 - Do not modify or directly reference any scripts in the product feature directories.
 - For WebEngine utilities, only use documented utility functions from the `common-utility` directory.
 These are described in the `README.md` file in that directory and in the individual script files.
-- You can create and use your own helper functions in any subdirectories of the `customer` directory.
+- Create and use your own helper functions in any subdirectories of the `customer` directory.
 - Include appropriate error handling in your scripts, especially if they have external dependencies.

 ## Enabling the customized WebEngine image in DX Compose